vineodd/PIMSim/README.md

 PIMSim provides simulation of Process-In-Memory(PIM) and applies to the following groups:

     + People who want to get insight of PIM architecture.
-    + Researchers to build new PIM designs.
+    + Researchers who want to build new PIM designs.
     + Programmers who want to discover the potential of PIM architecture.

 PIMSim can provide following experimental statistics information: